It's Pet Tech Week on T3, in association with PetRadar!

-T3 has long delivered news and reviews on all areas of tech and entertainment, from the latest televisions to cutting edge smart home tech – T3 has been there.
+T3 has long delivered news and reviews on all areas of tech and entertainment, from the latest televisions to cutting edge smart home tech.
 There has not been a single area of our lives where technology hasn't touched – and that includes pet owning.

-To celebrate this fact, our sister site, PetsRadar, is launching Pet Tech Week – seven days dedicated to technology which elevates your pet's life.
+To celebrate this, T3 has teamed up with its new sister site, PetsRadar, to launch Pet Tech Week – seven days of content across both sites dedicated to technology which elevates your pet's life.

 Launched earlier this year, PetsRadar is devoted to nothing but pets.
 Whether you're a dog person, more of a cat person, or even a budgie person – PetsRadar is the one-stop-shop for pet owners.